List of chief ministers from the Bharatiya Janata Party

 The Bharatiya Janata Party (BJP) is one of the two major parties in the political system of the Republic of India, the other being the Indian National Congress (INC).
 As of 2015, it is the country's largest political party in terms of representation in the national parliament.
-Established in 1980, the BJP's platform is generally considered as the right-wing of the political spectrum.
-As of 20 February 2025, 55 BJP leaders have held the position of a chief minister out of which fourteen are incumbent.
+Established in 1980, the BJP's platform is generally considered as the right wing of the political spectrum.
+As of 14 May 2026, 58 BJP leaders have held the position of a chief minister out of which seventeen are incumbent.